 Any of the basic computer configurations that Radford University recommends should fit your needs as a general student.
 Radford University makes every effort to ensure that commonly used student applications run on both the windows platform and the Mac platform.
 Despite our efforts, we cannot guarantee that every software application used on campus by instructors will run on both.
 There are rare occasions where applications may only run on a PC, generally in departments that do not have a specific computer requirement.
 On-campus computer labs are available for you to use some software that you may not have on your personal computer.

-Why should I purchase a computer from the Radford University bookstore (Operated by Follett Corporation)?
+Why should I purchase a Lenovo or Apple computer from the Radford University bookstore (Operated by Follett Corporation)?

-Benefits of purchasing a recommended Lenovo or Apple computer: on campus warranty support w/ use of loaner if needed (limited numbers available), assurance that the computer will be compatible with Radford University network and systems, special discount pricing, and assurance that the computer meets the recommendations of Radford University academic departments.
+Benefits of purchasing a recommended Lenovo or Apple computer: on campus warranty support w/ use of loaner if needed (limited numbers available) and special discount pricing.

 Why Lenovo and Apple?